Yandex Cloud

 • ERROR: must be member of role "<source_username>"

-To resolve the errors:
+To resolve these errors:

 1. In the target cluster, add a user with access to the migrated database and the same name as the user who created the logical dump in the source cluster.

-What should I do if I get the error when performing logical replication?What should I do if I get the replication slot already exists error when performing logical replication?
+What should I do if I get a replication slot already exists error during logical replication?What should I do if I get a replication slot already exists error during logical replication?

 2. Delete the existing replication slot and try creating the subscription again.